melisaakilic/melisaakilic/README.md

 - 🔧 Currently learning **React**, **JavaScript**, and **.NET 9**
 - 🧠 Exploring system design and cybersecurity concepts in my free time
-- 🎮 Working on a game backend and UI with a small team
 - 🤝 Looking to collaborate on beginner-friendly full stack projects

 ---